imnana18/deep-learning-challenge/Unsolved/Analysis.md

     ![Screenshot 2024-03-26 at 00 06 04](https://github.com/imnana18/deep-learning-challenge/assets/147445115/de6acd02-121d-45b6-92c8-31b0fc91ac2a)

+  - Despite these attempts, the model plateaus around our original accuracy / loss value which indicates that the data provided is very limited for model learning.

   - Also proposed is to adjust the features measuring relatability between the ASK_AMT and INCOME_AMT for model analysis.
 The idea is to write a function that splits the values in the INCOME_AMT column into 'min' and 'max' values to see if the ASK_AMT falls above, below, or in-range of the INCOME_AMT.
 A new column would be created that has 3 values 'More', 'Less', or 'In-Range' based on the results of the function which we would then call pd.get_dummies and incorporate into our analysis.
 Due to time limitations, this may be further investigated beyond the deadline.